Mickey Guyton: 20212024: Subsequent work

+In February 2022, Guyton performed the National Anthem at Super Bowl LVI.
+In 2023, Guyton was a coach and judge on My Kind of Country.
+In Guyton announced that she was working on new music with Florida Georgia Line's Tyler Hubbard.
+The first Hubbard-produced single was 2022's "Somethin' Bout You".
+In 2023, Guyton announced via the social media the release of her next radio single "Nothing Compares to You".
+The song was composed by Hubbard and featured vocals from Kane Brown.

+Guyton performed her song "All American" at the 2024 Democratic National Convention on August 19, 2024.

+Capitol Records released Guyton's second studio album, House on Fire, in September 2024.
+The album includes twelve songs all co-written by Guyton, along with a duet with Kane Brown.
+Prior to the album's release, she issued the title track and "My Side of the Country" as preview singles.

 Musical styles and influences

 Guyton's musical style has been described as being rooted in country music, but also in its sub-genres and other musical sectors.
 In describing her 2020 musical efforts, NPR's Jewly Hight observed a mixture of country, pop, gospel, R&B and hip hop.
 Mike Collar of Allmusic found that Guyton has "a warm, textured voice, whose sound walks the line between classic country and contemporary pop."
 Guyton explained that her musical style contains elements of pop, but is mostly rooted in country.
 Her musical approach was taken from early influences such as Dolly Parton, who she got to meet in 2017.
 "She came up in a time that was extremely conservative but she had such progressive views.
 She taught people to love for who they are no matter what and I think that's amazing," she told Country Music Television.
 Guyton was also heavily influenced by LeAnn Rimes and her 1996 album Blue.
 Rimes' music helped Guyton discover other female country performers, including Patsy Cline, Patty Loveless, Reba McEntire, and Martina McBride.
 "I was just mesmerized by big-voiced women," she recalled.
 Guyton also credits BeBe & CeCe Winans and Whitney Houston as musical influences.